 Having said that, the new home insurance company will still want to get a new customer and take away a customer from one of their rivals, so it’s still worth shopping around for a better deal.

-Use our comparison tools to help you find a better deal than your home insurance renewal and see if you can save money on your home insurance.
+Find a better deal than your home insurance renewal and see if you can save money on your home insurance by comparing quotes online.